 The question acknowledges the essential uncertainty that marks the outset of a reading and suggests that any communication of this kind “is first of all communication not of something” but of “communicability itself” (Giorgio Agamben).

 The first question at the microphone is not do you understand me or even will you listen to me, but can you hear me at all?
-Or, can you hear me as nearly and as surely as I hear myself?
-A question at once technical and existential.
+(Or, can you hear or encounter me as nearly and as surely as I hear or encounter myself?
+A question at once technical and existential.)

 * * *

-(As an aside, which I hope to explore in future posts, I am interested in how these set devices and props—the microphone, the podium/music-stand/stool, the glass/bottle of water from which the poet periodically drinks, the wristwatch or iPhone timer at which the poet demonstratively glances—generate a semi-ritualized sameness across the great gamut of poetry readings and produce a curious congruity in performances by poets of otherwise radically different aesthetics.
-Poetry readings being in of themselves structures that we at once resist, reinvent, and reify.)
+(As an aside, which I hope to explore in future posts, I am interested in how certain devices and props—the microphone, the podium/music-stand/stool, the glass/bottle of water from which the poet periodically drinks, the wristwatch or iPhone timer at which the poet demonstratively glances—generate a semi-ritualized sameness across the great gamut of poetry readings and produce a curious congruity in performances by poets of otherwise radically different aesthetics.

 * * *